olincollege/uxd-2023-03/mew/design_refinement_report.md

 ## Project Inquiry: Exploring Unanswered Questions and Acknowledging Shortcomings

-Regarding the earlier point about the confusion revolving around the bubble view, the simple solution would be to drop the bubble view and pursue refining the map view; however, the bubble view has been vital to the identity of our app, so we plan to move forward and investigate the design rules of the bubbles (size, color, placement, etc.) and what makes them valuable compared to the map view.
-We plan to incorporate user feedback about having a non-graphical view as well, such as a list view, so users have truly diverse options that can serve their preferences for looking at information.
+Regarding the earlier point about the bubble view confusion, the simple solution would be to drop the bubble view and pursue refining the map view; however, the bubble view has been vital to the identity of our app, so we plan to move forward, investigate the design rules of the bubbles (size, color, placement, etc.), and solidify what makes them valuable compared to the map view.
+We plan to incorporate user feedback about implementing a non-graphical event browsing view as well, such as a list view.
+This will enhance the diversity of options, which will better support individual preferences for viewing information.

 There was also some confusion about what it means to save an event or join a chat, and what the relationship between those interactions is.
-Originally, we pondered what it meant to join a chat.
-Would the group chat be a space for people who planned on attending the event or could people who were curious and want to scout beforehand join as well?
-Would joining the chat automatically add you to joining the event?
-Also, when saving/joining an event, how would that appear for the user?
+Originally, we struggled a lot with deciding what it meant to join a chat.
+Would the group chat be a space for people who planned on attending the event, or could people who were curious and wanted to scout the vibe beforehand join as well?
+Would joining the chat automatically cause you to RSVP to the event?
+How would a user leave group chats?
+There is also a need for us to solidify aspects of the flow to browse and eventually join an event.
+When saving/joining an event, how would that appear for the user?
 Would the confirmation be in the form of the event being shown on the in-app calendar?
 Would there be a specific section with all of their saved/joined events?
-Would you automatically join the chat for the event?
+Would you automatically be added to the chat for the event?

-We plan to investigate these questions by engaging with potential users to understand their preferences and examining existing apps to identify a universally effective structure for organizing and storing elements such as events.
+We plan to investigate these questions by engaging with potential users to better understand their preferences for these specific interactions.
+We also will continue drawing inspiration from existing apps to identify universally effective structures for organizing and storing elements such as events.